What is Hepatitis C?

 Patient treatment needs

-The goal in treating HCV infection is to reduce virus-related complications.
+The goal in treating hepatitis C infection is to reduce virus-related complications.
 This is achieved by eradicating the virus as documented by a sustained viral response (SVR) several months after therapy discontinuation.

-Treatment for HCV has evolved over the past decades from the use of interferon monotherapy in the 1980s to the use of pegylated interferon.
+Treatment for hepatitis C has evolved over the past decades from the use of interferon monotherapy in the 1980s to the use of pegylated interferon.
 This drug must be administered through injections, with side effects that are difficult to tolerate, and is only successful 40-80% of the time and must be provided for at least 24 weeks and often up to a year.
 Also, it is often combined with another poorly tolerated drug, ribavirin.

 More recently-approved Direct Acting Antivirals (DAAs) have revolutionized the hepatitis C therapeutic landscape.
 The new DAAs are all oral, with a sustained virologic response (cure) rate upwards of 95% and are usually taken daily for only 12 weeks.
 As of early 2018, there were at least 11 different DAA regimens that have been approved by at least one stringent regulatory authority since 2013.
 Only three of these were approved as pan-genotypic regimens, and each of the three had limitations in terms of access in low- and middle-income countries.